mpppk/typed-api-spec/docs/docs/03_api_specification.md

+---
+sidebar_position: 3
+---

-# Specification
+# API Specification

+API specification is a definition of the API endpoint.
-The API definition in typed-api-spec consists of the following three layers:
+In typed-api-spec, API specification is written in TypeScript type and has the following structure:

 ```
 Path --> Method --> Spec